viktor-lut/automation/README.md

 ````
  ./node_modules/.bin/wdio config
 ````
-Click 'Enter' for the following items:
+Click `Enter` for the following items:
 ````
 Where do you want to execute your tests?:
 On my local machine